 All cases that remain open will then be scheduled for a Calendar Call, which is used by the judge to schedule trial dates.
 In a typical DUI case, you can have a bench trial heard only by a judge or a jury trial decided by six jurors.
 A jury trial should only be attempted with the Best Hall County DUI Attorneys.

 If you have been arrested for DUI in throughout Hall County, contact Hall County DUI Lawyer Richard Lawson.
-Put his almost 20 years of experience to work for you.
+Put his over 20 years of experience to work for you.
 As a former DUI Prosecutor, he is available 24/7, 365 days a year.